dotnet/docs-maui/docs/user-interface/controls/checkbox.md

 ## CheckBox appearance

-In addition to the properties that <xref:Microsoft.Maui.Controls.CheckBox> inherits from the <xref:Microsoft.Maui.Controls.View> class, <xref:Microsoft.Maui.Controls.CheckBox> also defines a `Color` property that sets its color to a `Color`:
+In addition to the properties that <xref:Microsoft.Maui.Controls.CheckBox> inherits from the <xref:Microsoft.Maui.Controls.View> class, <xref:Microsoft.Maui.Controls.CheckBox> also defines a `Color` property that sets its color to a <xref:Microsoft.Maui.Graphics.Color>:

 ```xaml
 <CheckBox Color="Red" />
 ```

-The following screenshot shows a series of checked <xref:Microsoft.Maui.Controls.CheckBox> objects, where each object has its `Color` property set to a different `Color`:
+The following screenshot shows a series of checked <xref:Microsoft.Maui.Controls.CheckBox> objects, where each object has its `Color` property set to a different <xref:Microsoft.Maui.Graphics.Color>:

 :::image type="content" source="media/checkbox/checkbox-colors.png" alt-text="Screenshot of colored CheckBoxes.":::